EduardoL13/inventor-ilogic-tools/README.md

 ---

 ## 📬 Contact
-If you’d like to connect or discuss automation ideas, feel free to reach out via www.linkedin.com/in/eduardo-lopez-cobos or leave a message here.
+If you’d like to connect or discuss automation ideas, feel free to reach out on [LinkedIn](https://www.linkedin.com/in/eduardo-lopez-cobos) or leave a message here.

 ---